RustMagazine/rustmagazine/content/issue-2/optimize-binary-search.md

 - Execute
 - Register write back

 This is similar to a factory producing an item that requires multiple processes.
 Imagine how slow a factory would be if it were to produce the first item in its entirety each time before moving on to produce the next item.
-So, like the industrial assembly line of the 19th century, CPUs can break down the instruction execution process into different stages and execute them in parallel.
+So, similar to the industrial assembly line of the 19th century, CPUs can break down the instruction execution process into different stages and execute them in parallel.
 When the first instruction enters the **decode** stage, the second instruction can enter the **fetch** stage without waiting for the first instruction to complete all stages.

 This picture from Wikipedia can help you understand.